 - iv) Past care.
 It would be expect that John will have received care and assistance immediately following his accident and he will be entitled to recover a financial amount to reflect this care, whether it has been provided professionally or by family and friends.
 Care is calculated on an hourly rate and discounted for care provided gratuitously. - v) Future care and services.
-If John continues to suffer disability, which requires weekly personal assistance and reduces his capacity to undertake household tasks, then he will be entitled to claim an award to cover the costs of providing such services in the future (CII study text, M85 Claims Practice, 2016, P9/3-9/10).
-Again the assessment of this is made by the courts once all the relevant medical reports and costs are received. - (b) The insurer may seek the following evidence: - i) Obtain expert medical evidence.
+If John continues to suffer disability, which requires weekly personal assistance and reduces his capacity to undertake household tasks, then he will be entitled to claim an award to cover the costs of providing such services in the future (CII study text, M85 Claims practice, 2022). - (b) The insurer may seek the following evidence: - i) Obtain expert medical evidence.
 Evidence from independent medical experts will provide an assessment of the injuries, which will allow consideration of the financial value that the injuries will attract.
 The insurer would commonly use the Judicial Studies College's Guidelines for the Assessment of General Damages in Personal Injury Cases to value John's injuries.
-Kemp & Kemp - The Quantum of Damages - is one of a number of other sources of information for assisting in the valuation of personal injury claims. - ii) Past wage details.
+Kemp & Kemp The Quantum of Damages is one of a number of other sources of information for assisting in the valuation of personal injury claims. - ii) Past wage details.
 Commonly, the claims handler will ask for details of John's earnings for the 13 weeks pre-accident and details of all payments made post-accident.
 The earnings details for the 13 weeks pre-accident will provide the claims handler with average earnings from which to calculate loss of earnings post-accident.
 Any payments made by way of gratuitous pay, sick pay or government benefit will be reduced from the amount paid to John. - iii) Future loss of earnings or handicap on the labour market.
 If John is able to return to work, albeit with minor ongoing symptoms, then it may be appropriate to make a nominal sum to cover any handicap on the labour market.
 However, if John is unable to return in a full-time capacity (or even part-time) then the claims handler will wish to calculate an amount for future loss of earnings.
 The Ogden tables will be central to the calculation, which uses actuarial tables to calculate a lump sum award. - iv) Care and services.
-The claims handler will assess the past care requirement by primarily relying on any available commentary as to care requirements in the medical report(s) (CII study text, M85 Claims Practice, 2016, P9/3-9/10).
+The claims handler will assess the past care requirement by primarily relying on any available commentary as to care requirements in the medical report(s) (CII study text, M85 Claims practice, 2022).
 At the time of assessment of the claim, the cost of care may have already been incurred, in which case receipts, payslips, etc, may be required.

 v) In addition, the claims handler will consider whether there are any other services available to assist with the resolution of the case.
 For example, it is unclear whether John will recover fully from his injuries and so a report from a rehabilitation expert may be appropriate.
-The appointment of a rehabilitation firm will enable the claims handler to consider John's initial needs and recovery potential.
+The appointment of a rehabilitation firm will consider John's initial needs and recovery potential.
 The rehabilitation firm will also be able to assist with vocational training, which may enable John to train and enter a different profession, if he is unable to return to plumbing.
-Alternatively, if the handler considers that John may be exaggerating his injuries, then surveillance by investigators would be an option to consider (CII study text, M85 Claims Practice, 2016, P9/18).
+Alternatively, if the handler considers that John may be exaggerating his injuries, then surveillance by investigators would be an option to consider (CII study text, M85 Claims practice, 2022).

 You are a claims handler for a household insurer.

-One of your policyholders, Mrs Griffiths has a policy covering buildings and contents.
+One of the insurer's policyholders, Mrs Griffiths, has a home insurance policy covering buildings and contents.